plutov/packagemain/05-tensorflow-image-recognition/README.md

 }
 ```

+Here finally we start using tensorflow Go package.
 To be able to work with our image we need to normalize it, because Inception model expects it to be in a certain format, it uses images from ImageNet, and they are 224x224.
 But that's a bit tricky.
 Let's see:
  - NewTensor converts from a Go value to a Tensor
  - Build a graph of our image